Museum Ship Valley Camp

 Make sure to allow plenty of time to visit the various attractions, including the many museum exhibits, the Edmund Fitzgerald Memorial and Exhibit, multiple aquariums, and crews’ quarters.
 You can walk around the entire ship, from the engine room to captain’s bridge!
-Throughout the great freighter, the various museum exhibits hold an eclectic collection of Great Lakes memorabilia, appealing to a wide variety of audiences.
+Throughout the great freighter, the various museum exhibits hold an eclectic collection of Great Lakes memorabilia, appealing to any age.

 In addition to exploring over 100 museum exhibits, check out the four 1,200-gallon aquariums stocked with various species of fish found right here in the Great Lakes.
 The Museum Ship Valley Camp is one of the very few locations that hold aquariums in the Upper Peninsula.
-Containing stepping stools for the children, adventurers of all ages are welcome to take in the sights of the fish up close.
+Stepping stools are provided for the children, assuring that adventurers of all ages are able to enjoy watching the fish in this unique habitat.

-As a freighter that once housed a crew of 29 men in her cabins, the Museum Ship Valley Camp opens up her Captain’s Quarters and plain accommodations to explorers of all ages.
-Visitors are able to witness firsthand the lifestyle of Great Lakes sailors that lived and worked aboard this great ship.
+As a freighter that once housed a crew of 29 men in her cabins, the Museum Ship Valley Camp opens up her Captain’s Quarters and plain accommodations to all visitors.
+Witness firsthand the lifestyle of Great Lakes sailors that lived and worked aboard this great ship.